Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 ## Path Parameters

-Some middleware types and protocols can expose parameters as part of the endpoint defining charactersistics.
-E.g. RESTful and OpenAPI based APIs use the URI path to define endpoints using variables such as `/birds/BIRD_ID` to identify the `Bird` the request is target at using the `BIRD_ID`.
+Some middleware types and protocols can expose parameters as part of the endpoint defining characteristics.
+E.g. RESTful and OpenAPI based APIs use the URI path to define endpoints including variables such as `/birds/BIRD_ID` to identify the requested `Bird` by its identifier `BIRD_ID`.
-The `@Parameter` property wraper exposes the option to explictly defining a parameter as defining an andpoint using the `.path` option.
+The `@Parameter` property wrapper exposes the option to explicitly defining a parameter as defining an endpoint using the `.path` option.

-### Defining a Parameter  Defining an Endpoint in an Endpoint
+### Defining a Parameter

 ```swift
 struct Bird: Codable, Identifiable {